renn0xtek9/Arithmos/Arithmos/distance/distances.md

 Two nominal values are treated as same or different, that is, the difference between them is 0 and 1.

-Difference between values of two distinct nominal features does not make sense, so Orange reports an error when the user tries to compute column-wise distance in data with some non-numeric features.
+Difference between values of two distinct nominal features does not make sense, so Arithmos reports an error when the user tries to compute column-wise distance in data with some non-numeric features.

 ## Euclidean distance

 #### Normalization of numeric features

-Orange 2 used to normalize by subtracting the minimum and dividing by the span (the difference between the maximum and the minimum) to bring the range of differences into interval $[0, 1]$.
+Arithmos 2 used to normalize by subtracting the minimum and dividing by the span (the difference between the maximum and the minimum) to bring the range of differences into interval $[0, 1]$.
 This however did not work since the data on which the distances were computed could include more extreme values than the training data.

-Normalization in Orange 3 is based on mean and variance due to other desired effects described below.
+Normalization in Arithmos 3 is based on mean and variance due to other desired effects described below.
 A value $x$ is normalized as

 $$ x' = \frac{x - \mu}{\sqrt{2\sigma^2}},$$